HolyHobo-chan/MeshRemote/README.md

 - App Transport Security is relaxed (`NSAllowsArbitraryLoads`) because MeshCentral servers frequently use self-signed certificates; certificate trust is still enforced per-server unless you enable the override.

+## AI Disclosure

+A majority of the code in this project was written using Claude AI with a human review.
+Icons and descriptions were human made.
+I used this project to help me learn the Swift language while making something genuinely useful.
+I personally use this app a lot and have found it to be a great tool to manage my homelab.
+Hope you enjoy!